 By ingredients, this recipe is dairy-free / non-dairy, optionally egg-free, optionally gluten-free, nut-free, peanut-free, soy-free, optionally vegan, and vegetarian.

-If making these banana oat bars egg-free, feel free to experiment with your favorite egg replacer (perhaps even increasing the banana by 1/4 cup and adding 1/8 teaspoon baking powder for extra-banana love!).
+For egg-free banana oat bars, feel free to experiment with your favorite egg replacer (perhaps even increasing the banana by 1/4 cup and adding 1/8 teaspoon baking powder for extra-banana love!).
 I’ve included one egg-free option in the recipe, which will work best if you are using a wheat-based flour.
+You can also see my Egg Substitute Guide for more options.

 - 1¼ cups quick oats (certified gluten-free, if needed)